Our top tips and tricks when designing your new kitchen

 The first thing to consider is the location of the kitchen.
 Is it an open plan living space that incorporates the kitchen?
 What shape of kitchen will work best – L shape, U shape, Galley?

 Another thing to consider is if you want the appliances be hidden away in cupboards or is there space to leave them out in the scullery?
 Pull-out pantries are great but not all are created equal.
-Personally, I like to customise them with a mix of drawers and open shelves.
+We like to customise them with a mix of drawers and open shelves.

 Once we have all of this nailed down we get onto the fun stuff – finishes!

-I like to access clients Pinterest boards or scrapbooks to get an idea of the style that they like, and what is going to work well with the rest of the house.
+Pinterest boards or scrapbooks are a great way to get an idea of the style our client likes, and what is going to work well with the design of the rest of the home.

-Benchtops, splashbacks, handles and door profile styles are next up.
+Benchtops, splashbacks, handles and door profiles are up next.
 This is where it gets exciting and you can start to see your vision coming together.
 We create realistic renders at this stage so that clients can see their kitchen really come to life.
 The sky is really the limit to what you can achieve.

 The kitchen is the heart of the home and a space that people naturally gravitate to.
 It is often where you spend a lot of time when entertaining guests, yet also where the kids might sit after school to do their homework.
 Ideally there should be space for people to sit and watch the chef without getting in the way of the cooking.